 It’s 5:49 pm on a Tuesday evening.
 You finish a blog post, hit publish and head to dinner.
 When you arrive at the office on Wednesday, you eagerly check your metrics only to find that your post barely attracted a handful of visitors.
 And one of them was your mom.

 A frustrating situation for sure, but not unusual.
-In the crowded and competitive online world your content it doesn’t stand a chance unless you promote it.
+In the crowded and competitive online world, your content doesn’t stand a chance unless you promote it.

 Plenty.
 In fact, your job has barely started.

 Many experts cite the 80/20 rule, suggesting that 20% of the time you spend on content should be dedicated to the creation process and 80% to promotion.
 Yet, promotional strategy effectiveness tends to change.
 BuzzSumo just released a new Content Trends report that says the content promotion strategies we used just 3 years ago are 50% less effective today.
 Fifty percent!

 But, quite frankly, I’m relieved to see this data.
 3 years ago, many companies still favored quantity over quality and some companies are still stuck in that mindset.
 This report from BuzzSumo may be exactly what you need to convince your stakeholders that it’s time to slow down and focus on building quality content and real relationships with people who will engage with it.